 Environmental Volunteers’ School Programs are designed to support the science standards for each grade.
 If you are interested in scheduling a school program with us, please read the Programs By Grade Level section below to learn more about the subject areas and activities available for your grade.
 If you have questions about a specific program, please contact our School Programs Manager, at email@example.com or 650-493-8000 ext 339.

-Each classroom program is 90 minutes and has a volunteer to student ratio of 1:8 or better.
+Each class gets an individual program, which runs for 90 minutes, with a volunteer to student ratio of 1:8 or better.
 The program begins with a brief introduction.
 Students then rotate between 3-4 stations for 15-20 minutes each, and then engage in a 10-15 minute wrap-up.
 We have over 100 learning stations with interactive activities such as games, experiments, demonstrations, and encounters with animal specimens.

 Field trips are 2 hours long and have a volunteer to student ratio of 1:8 or better.
 Our trained volunteers guide your students on a nature hike to explore the plant communities of the area, look for evidence of animals passing by, and discover the stories told through the local geology.
 Field trips are generally scheduled between 9:30am-11:30am, although there is some flexibility as needed.
 Please note: timing for Fitzgerald Marine Reserve field trips are determined by the tides, and can range from 8:30am-2:30pm depending on the specific date.